Ktor 3.0.1 Help

 Plugin dependency

-Ktor lets you use additional client functionality (plugins) that is not available by default, for example, logging, authorization, or serialization.
+Ktor lets you use additional client functionality (plugins) that is not available by default, such as authorization and serialization.
 Some of them are provided in separate artifacts.
 You can learn which dependencies you need from a topic for a required plugin.